xenondevs/Docs/docs/invui/basics.md

 Not tying the GUI to a specific inventory type (like Chest, Dropper, Hopper or Anvil) allows for a much more flexible usage as well as nested GUIs, which can be very helpful when you're trying to create a more complex menu.

 ## Creating a GUI with the GuiBuilder
+Every `...Gui` interface has static methods to create the specific `Gui.Builder`.
+If the GUI can have multiple types, such as paged GUIs being able to display a list of items or a list of GUIs, the methods are named `.items()` or `.guis()` respectively.
+If there is only one type, the method is named `.normal()`.
+This is the case for the default and tab GUI.

-This is an example of how you would go about creating a Gui using the GuiBuilder:
+This is an example of how you would go about creating a default Gui using the GuiBuilder:

 === "Kotlin"

     ```kotlin
-    val gui = GuiType.NORMAL.builder()
+    val gui = Gui.normal() // Creates the GuiBuilder for a normal GUI
         .setStructure(
             "# # # # # # # # #",
             "# . . . . . . . #",